daniel-pape/datenanalyse-mit-spark/docker-image/README.md

 2. In the *Docker Quick Start Terminal* use `cd` to change to `<working-directory>/datenanalyse-mit-spark/docker-image` (here `<working-directory>` is the directory containing the clone of this repository).
-3. Run `docker build -t codecentric/zeppelin .` **Note:** This will take some time as the data are downloaded. and then `docker run --net=host -p 8080:8080 -it codecentric/zeppelin`.
+3. Run `docker build -t codecentric/zeppelin .` **Note:** This will take some time as the data are downloaded.
+Next run `docker run --net=host -p 8080:8080 -it codecentric/zeppelin`.
 The `--net` flag is used to allow internet access via the host.
 This is used in the notebook to download the Databrick CSV parsing dependency.
 4. Open [Link](http://192.168.99.100:8080/#/) in your browser to open the Zeppelin UI.